 GOT A STORY FOR BACK FENCE PDX?
 We want to hear it!

-Themes and dates for the 2017 season of Back Fence PDX: MAINSTAGE shows can be found on the dropdown menu of upcoming shows on the homepage.
+Themes and dates for the 2018 season of Back Fence PDX: MAINSTAGE shows will appear on the dropdown menu of the upcoming shows tab sometime around November.
 If you feel like you have a great story regardless of theme — pitch it anyway — great stories trump everything.
 And we have other outlets for stories we don’t use on the MAINSTAGE show.
 Pitch sooner rather than later.

 We look for stories that: